chris-bailey/developer-bookshelf-heroku/README.md

 ##Spring Boot + Thymeleaf + Heroku + Liquibase##
-This demo application has been created as an example utilization of the [Spring Boot + Thymeleaf + Heroku Template](https://github.com/chris-bailey/spring-boot-thymeleaf-heroku-template).
-Detailed steps documenting the creation of this application can be found in the following blog post (ADD LINK) on my website.
+This demo application has been created as an example utilization of the [Spring Boot + Thymeleaf + Heroku Template](https://github.com/chris-bailey/spring-boot-thymeleaf-heroku-template) project.
+Detailed steps documenting the creation of this application can be found in [The Developer’s Bookshelf with Heroku](http://chrisbaileydeveloper.com/projects/the-developers-bookshelf-with-heroku/) web page on my website.

 ###Technology Stack###
 1. Spring Boot, no-xml Spring MVC 4 web application for Servlet 3.0 environment